 Porcelain fused to metal

 Stainless steel is primarily used for temporary crowns or baby teeth.
 Gold and other metal alloys work best in molars because of durability.
-Porcelain fused with metal crowns blend in with your other teeth but over time you may notice the metal showing at the gumline.
+Porcelain fused with metal crowns blends in with your other teeth, but over time, you may notice the metal showing at the gumline.

-Resin and ceramic are both non-metal options if you have a metal allergy or want a long lasting crown that matches the color of the rest of your mouth.
-The experienced team at Shine Dental discuss your crown options to best fit your smile needs.
+Resin and ceramic are both non-metal options if you have a metal allergy or want a long-lasting crown that matches the color of the rest of your mouth.
+Your Fremont dentist at Shine Dental can discuss your crown options with you to best determine your individual needs.

 What are the different kinds of dental bridges?

 Bridges replace more than one tooth.
-The Shine Dental team may recommend a traditional, cantilever, Maryland, or implant-supported bridge.
+Your Fremont dentist may recommend a traditional, cantilever, Maryland, or implant-supported bridge.

 Traditional bridge - holds replacement teeth in place on both sides